guigrpa/giu/packages/giu/README.md

 A wrapper for Font Awesome icons.
+Props:

 ```js
 type Props = {